prashant-kikani/prashant-kikani.github.io/_posts/2025-2-23-human-desires-downsides.markdown

 Despite offering Cersei multiple chances to surrender, Daenerys was met with defiance.
 When the bells of surrender finally rang, signaling the end of the battle, she still chose to burn the city to the ground.
 Why?
 Because the allure of complete control over her enemies was too strong.
 This moment highlights a key flaw in human psychology-the idea that true security comes not from cooperation, but from total domination.

 This same flaw is evident in real-world history.
-Leaders, nations, and individuals often pursue absolute power, even when a more peaceful resolution is available.
+Leaders, nations, and individuals often pursue absolute <a href="https://prashantkikani.com/blog/capitalism" target="_blank">power</a>, even when a more peaceful resolution is available.
 The idea of mutual existence is overshadowed by the belief that lasting safety can only be achieved through complete subjugation of the opposition.

 <br/>